PhysCorp/gcodepainter/README.md

 - [x] flask

 ## Other Info & Installation
-This project is currently in development.
-Please clone the git repository with `git clone https://github.com/PhysCorp/gcodepainter.git`.
+Please clone my git repository with `git clone https://github.com/PhysCorp/gcodepainter.git`.

 1. Ensure that python3, python3-pip, and anaconda are installed on your system.
 Anaconda can be retrieved from [here](https://www.anaconda.com/products/individual).
 If you are on Windows, you can install anaconda with [chocolatey](https://chocolatey.org/) using `choco install anaconda3`.
-2. Create a conda environment with `conda create --name gcodepainter python=3.8`.
+2. If not done from above, create a conda environment with `conda create --name gcodepainter python=3.8`.
 3. Activate the conda environment with `conda activate gcodepainter`.
 4. Install the requirements with `python3 -m pip install -r requirements.txt`.
 5. Run `python3 main.py` to start the program.
 By default, it launches the Flask GUI, available at `http://localhost:5000/`.